AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/intelligence_assistance_ pipeline/README.md

 🪐 1.1 Purpose and Benefits  🪐🪐🪐🪐🪐🪐🪐🪐🪐🪐

-The Chat & Intelligent Assistance Pipeline acts as the human-AI interaction gateway for the entire Cloud Compliance System.
-It delivers a dynamic, context-aware communication layer powered by LLMs (Large Language Models) and integrated vector-based semantic search, enabling real-time user support, regulation explanation, and infrastructure-aware Q&A.

-🔍 Whether end-users are seeking clarification on a compliance rule, or engineers are troubleshooting infrastructure misconfigurations, this pipeline translates natural language questions into structured insight—with traceability to underlying policies, historical decisions, and real-time environment state.
+Pipeline acts as the human-AI interaction gateway for the entire Compliance System.
+It delivers a dynamic, context-aware communication layer powered by LLMs (Large Language Models) and integrated vector-based semantic search, enabling real-time user support, regulation explanation etc. Whether end-users are seeking clarification on a compliance rule, or engineers are troubleshooting infrastructure misconfigurations, this pipeline translates natural language questions into structured insight—with traceability to underlying policies, historical decisions, and real-time environment state.

 ✨ 1.2 Core Features at a Glance ✨✨✨✨✨✨✨✨✨✨